thematters/fullstack-challenge/README.md

 - server: Node.js
 - storage: IPFS (static), OrbitDB (dynamic)

+In order to make the process shorter, we've provided template and config exmaples in `client` and `server`, and feel free to refactor them and use your favorite tools and packages.

 Note: although using IPFS/OrbitDB on frontend and omit server would be easier, please treat IPFS as an external service, and connect to it via a data fetching layer.